Gerard Mercator

 Back to people overview

-First used in his 1569 world map, the projection was one way of solving the age-old question of how to map the spherical earth onto a two-dimensional surface.
-In 1591, Mercator began formulating a three-volume collection of maps.
-He coined the term ‘atlas’ to describe the book's function, derived from the mythological titan, Atlas, who was a philosopher, mathematician, and astronomer.
+First used in his 1569 world map, his eponymous projection was one way of solving the age-old question of how to map the spherical earth onto a two-dimensional surface.
+In 1585, Mercator began formulating a three-volume collection of maps.
+He coined the term ‘atlas’ to describe the book's function, derived from the Titan King of Mauritania, Atlas, who was a philosopher, mathematician, and astronomer.
+He is depicted holding a celestial sphere on the frontis piece of Mercator’s famous ‘Atlas’ (1595) which is considered the first scientific atlas.